 There's nothing more sultry than a kitchen showcasing dark walls, counters, and cabinetry — talk about a match made in heaven.
-In this cook space designed by Kresswell Interiors, the black herringbone tile backsplash paired with gray countertops, and a winning combination of black and blue cabinets amps up the drama beautifully.
+In this cook space designed by Kresswell Interiors, the black herringbone tile backsplash paired with gray countertops and black cabinets amp up the drama beautifully.

 This rustic space by British kitchen designer HØLTE is all about celebrating materiality.
 The black granite countertops seamlessly merge into a low-height backsplash, perfectly coordinating with the exposed brick wall and oak cabinet fronts.